Pat (Saturday Night Live): Reception of the SNL character

 A writer for Splitsider wrote, "While she brought plenty of squeaky energy to her four-year stint at SNL, Julia Sweeney is known best for creating the most unnerving character in the show's history, the sex-unspecific nerd Pat.
 With fourteen SNL appearances, not to mention an Emmy Awards ceremony cameo and 1994 feature film, the grating, whiny, yet perennially enigmatic Pat continues to be hailed as one of the show's most annoying — and oddly groundbreaking — recurring characters.
 In fact, SNL's recurring character mold, as well as male/female cast member divide, would have gone largely untested without Pat's existence.
 And for a featured player whose first year was spent in an overcrowded cast with 13 men and a mere 3 women, perhaps Sweeney sensed that a joke on the sex issue was the best way to get around it.
 Whatever the case, Pat's smarmy, pleading face will, for better or worse, remain the thing on SNL for which Sweeney is most remembered...
 Pat was a creepy yet instant recurring character hit..."

 Pat was selected as #17 of "The 30 Best Saturday Night Live Characters" by Paste magazine in 2012: "Pat is probably a woman, but that doesn't really matter.
 Call her Patrick, call him Patricia.
 Just don't mistake him for the coach of a professional basketball team—or ask her middle name or any sex identifying questions for that matter.
 It won't affect Pat, it'll just drive you crazy."

 Criticism

-Years after the sketches aired, Joey Soloway said they felt the premise and character were painful to non-binary and transgender people.
+More than two decades after the sketches aired, Joey Soloway said they felt the premise and character were painful to non-binary and transgender people.
 Responding to Soloway's comments in 2019, Sweeney acknowledged that today "you would not make fun of somebody for being that way" and that the character was a bygone of "a whole other world."

 The 2019 Showtime television show Work in Progress has suggested that the character was troublesome to non-binary and transgender people.